 The lack of available capital to invest into effective security solutions and personnel is perhaps the most obvious challenge for SMEs.

 However, even when SMEs have invested in multiple security solutions, the result is likely to be fragmented and unwieldly.
 Each tool comes with its own management console and security controls, so IT managers must deal with a barrage of unconnected alerts from their tools for email security, behavioural analytics, malware detection, and any other solutions in place.
-It’s challenging to get a full view of the company’s cyber security status, and activity such as checking that a remote worker’s device is secure will mean diving into multiple different platforms and controls.
+It is challenging to get a full view of the company’s cyber security status, and activity such as checking that a remote worker’s device is secure will mean diving into multiple different platforms and controls.

 With so much disorganised noise being generated, IT teams will have a difficult time knowing where to focus their efforts and will find it challenging to effectively respond to vulnerabilities and threats.
 It also means that the company is spending a sizeable portion of its limited IT budget on security tools that are not being used effectively and offering their full value.
 And still there are likely to be security gaps they are not even aware of yet.

 Rather than investing in yet more tools to try and plug these gaps, SMEs need to take a step back and start making the best of their existing security infrastructure.
-Uniting different security solutions under a single platform will help IT teams establish the full picture of their current security standing and biggest risks and priorities.
+Uniting different security solutions under a single platform will help IT teams establish the full picture of their current security standing and identify their biggest risks and priorities.
 From here, they can begin to realise better efficiency from their security suite’s capabilities, as well as ensuring future investments deliver maximum security and value.

-Alongside reducing risk, this also makes it easier to ensure regulatory compliance.
+This reduces risk and makes it easier to ensure regulatory compliance.
 Firms will also be better placed to pursue certifications like Cyber Essentials to demonstrate to their customers and other stakeholders that they take security seriously.